redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 Deploy your redwood project to a hosting provider target.

 For Jamstack hosting providers like Netlify and Vercel, the deploy command runs the set of steps to build, apply production DB changes, and apply data migrations.
 In this context, it is often referred to as a Build Command.

+For Render, this command takes an additional argument to select if to build the api or web side.

 For hosting providers like AWS, this command runs the steps to both build your project _and_ deploy it to AWS.

 ```
 yarn redwood deploy <target>